FilippoGalanti/simple-stock-comparison/README.md

-# Symple stock prices comparison
+# Simple stock prices comparison

 This script get two dataframes with stock prices from a Python wrapper (<a href="https://github.com/RomelTorres/alpha_vantage">Github repo</a>) for <a href="https://www.alphavantage.co/">Alpha Vantage</a>.
 The documentation can be found <a href="https://alpha-vantage.readthedocs.io/en/latest/">here</a>.